Careers

 Position Summary

-Wellington seeks a skilled maintenance technician with mechanical, electrical, and plumbing expertise.
+Wellington seeks a maintenance technician with a strong work ethic and willingness to learn.
 This individual will serve as a member of the Facilities team and will complete a variety of daily tasks under the direction of the Maintenance Coordinator and Director of Facilities.
 The overall purpose of the facilities department is to maintain and enhance the physical environment of the school, and to ensure a safe environment for students, faculty, staff, and the entire Wellington community.
 The ideal candidate will be highly collaborative and willing to handle situations on-demand in a frequently fast-paced environment.

 Key Responsibilities: